Imperial Hotel, Auckland: History

 There was a hotel on the site prior to the construction of the Imperial Hotel, the Metropolitan Hotel, opened in 1858.
 A fire destroyed much of the original building, which was later demolished.
 Thomas Anderson, a hotelkeeper, acquired the lease in 1882.
 He sought to make changes so it could accommodate more people.
 New liquor legislation, the Liquor Licensing Act 1881, fostered a boom in the hotel industry, as did overall economic growth.
 As a result, Anderson received a £1000 bond from Hancock Brewers, in exchange for promising to sell their product.
 This enabled construction of the new hotel building, and the hotel was renamed the Imperial Hotel in 1883.
 The area had also been used for a set of offices for the Auckland Gas Board and Auckland Harbour Board.

-In 1885, the lease changed hands from Anderson to Colonial Mutual Life Assurance Society, a large Melbourne-based company.
+In 1885, the lease changed hands from Anderson to Colonial Mutual, a large Melbourne-based company.
 They used a portion of the building as their corporate offices, but continued to call the structure the Imperial Hotel.
 By 1889, the hotel had expanded to incorporate Graham's Buildings from 1862, and was completely accessible from Fort Street.

 By the year 1912, the hotel featured a private sitting room, bedrooms, offices, a dining room, and a street level verandah on the first floor, as well as new bedrooms, and a kitchen on the second floor.
 In 1917, lessee Hancock redesigned the ground floor of the hotel to include a larger public bar, bottle store, and smoke shop.

 In 1924, after his company became part of New Zealand Breweries, Hancock decided to purchase the building personally.
 Five years later, he added a lounge, as well as new toilet facilities, even including a separate facility for women on the first floor.
 In 1930, the neighbouring Webb's Buildings were purchased and used as hotel space.
 In 1954, the hotel's bar area was extended into those buildings.